zrajm/elemental/README.md

 * `.toggleClass(CLASSES)`—Toggle the given (space-separated) class names in the input elements.
 * `.css({ KEY: VALUE, …})`—Replace the CSS properties for the input elements with those specified in a plain object.
-If a `VALUE` is a Javascript number, `px` will be appended to it.
+If a `VALUE` is a number, `px` will be appended to it.
 * `.attr({ KEY: VALUE, …})`—Set or remove attributes.
 If a `VALUE` is nullish (`null` or `undefined`) then the corresponding attribute is removed, otherwise it is set to `VALUE`.